- Mission & Values

 What payment plan is available?

-Tuition Management Systems is the College's third-party payment plan for scheduling monthly payments.
+Tuition Management Systems is the university's third-party payment plan for scheduling monthly payments.
 The student or other bill payer may set up a contract with TMS for the amount of tuition, fees, room and board for the semester or the entire academic year.
-Payments are remitted to TMS and forwarded to the College where they are applied to the student’s account.
+Payments are remitted to TMS and forwarded to the university where they are applied to the student’s account.
 Information on TMS is provided to students and parents at the beginning of the academic year.
 You may also enroll on-line; see information below.

 Get started at https://regiscollege.afford.com/Home.
 Telephone 800-722-4867.